korpling/pepperModules-GenericXMLModules/README.md

 Properties allow the customization of a mapping in Pepper.
 In this case to customize the mapping of an xml file to a Salt model.
 The here described properties impact the mapping to the Salt model and are dependent of the format you want to use to export the data.
 For instance the mapping of xml data to hierarchies in Salt does not really make sence, if the export format does not support hierarchies.
 In that case for instance the property genericXml.importer.asSSpan might help.

-The following table contains an overview of all available properties to customize the behaviour of this Pepper module.
+The following table contains an overview of all available properties that customize the behaviour of this Pepper module.
 The following section contains a brief description to each single property and describes the resulting differences in the mapping to the salt model.

 Some of the here described properties use a small subset of the XPath language for addressing nodes in the xml document to import.
 This subset contains possibilities to address element-nodes, text-nodes and attribute-nodes in just a simple way via following the descendant axis.
 The descendant axis can only be used by the shortcut syntax represented by a '/' for a direct descendant and '//' for any descendants.
 The other axes and predicates as well are not yet supported.
 The following tables show the use of the supported XPath subset.